image

 Maintaining a Healthy Dog Coat

-• Regular Brushing: As a regular part of your dog’s grooming routine, brushing is one of the basic and effective maintenances you can do for your dog’s coat.
+• Regular Brushing: As a regular part of your dog’s grooming routine, brushing is one of the basic and effective maintenance you can do for your dog’s coat.
 Brushing will help remove dust, dirt, and debris, not to mention it will keep your home relatively hair-free.
 Brush your dog’s coat at least once a week with the appropriate comb to avoid fur tangles and matting.

 • Bathing: Bathing your dog is important for their health and hygiene.
 Use a dog shampoo that is gentle on their skin to maintain their hair and coat.
 Be careful not to bathe your dog too often though, as that will rob the skin of their natural oils and cause itching skin and dryness.